KarolDry/KarolDry/README.md

 ### Java Backend Developer | Spring Boot | Microservices | Cloud & DevOps

 > M.Eng. in Computer Science (Cybersecurity) with a background in Teleinformatics.
-I develop backend and full-stack applications focused on Java, Spring Boot, microservices, REST APIs, event-driven systems and cloud technologies.
+I develop backend and full-stack applications focused primarily on Java, Spring Boot, microservices, REST APIs, event-driven systems and cloud technologies.

-My projects include JWT authentication and authorization, Apache Kafka communication, relational databases, containerized environments, CI pipelines and deployment to AWS.
+My projects include JWT authentication and authorization, Apache Kafka communication, relational databases, Machine Learning, data analytics, containerized environments, CI pipelines and deployment to AWS.

-I also have experience with frontend and mobile development using React, Angular and React Native.
+I also develop Python-based backend and data applications using FastAPI, Pandas, SciPy, scikit-learn and PostgreSQL, and have experience with frontend and mobile development using React, Angular and React Native.

 ---